paw27182/e2dapp-flask/README.md

 # 1. What you can do

 * To accumulate excel forms to the database.<br>
-* To learn the flask application, which uses blue print.
+* To learn the flask application, which uses blueprint.

 <br>